Rabbit Class

 Teacher: Miss Stonehouse

-Welcome to Term 2!
-We hope you had a wonderful half-term break.
-We are looking forward to an exciting term with lots to look forward to along with the excitement of Christmas.
+Welcome to Term 5!
+I hope you all had a wonderful Easter break and managed to spend time with friends and families.
 On this page, you will find all the information you may need for the term.
-Similarly, I will share updates on the Dojo page as and when required.
+Similarly, we will share updates on the Dojo page as and when required.
 You will also find weekly updates on the Dojo page so you can see what learning your child has been doing each week.

 If you have any questions or queries, please do not hesitate to contact us.